FerranMarin/axie-scholar-utilities/docs/pages/docker_hub_cmds.md

 If you do not want to confirm account by account, you can run this other command (result will be the same):

     axie-utils-auto-payout payments.json secrets.json

+If you are using the axie.management integration, the commands are as folows:

+    axie-utils-managed-auto-payout secrets.json TOKEN

+or:

+    axie-utils-managed-auto-payout secrets.json TOKEN

+Change the TOKEN for the one you receive from axie.management.
+Find it following this [link](https://tracker.axie.management/profile).

 Remmember this command has a cost of 1% of the total ammount of SLP transfered of each account.